ACUPUNCTURE WORKS TO START LABOR!

 I ultimately had two acupuncture sessions to help stimulate labor.
 The first time it really wasn’t as relaxing as I’d been told, but the second time (after my bag of waters broke) really helped me to be less tense and anxious.
 Maybe the first time I was overthinking it because I didn’t know what to expect.
 But at my second acupuncture appointment, I was actually able to go into a deep sleep.
 During my first acupuncture appointment, my baby in my belly, Jolie, was so active.
 She was moving and shifting inside my belly the whole time I was there.
-I’m pretty sure that was the most she had ever moved when I was awake.
 During the second appointment, she was just as relaxed as her mommy.
 Looking back, I guess she was gathering up all her energy for labor.

 A GREAT BIG GUSH

 I’m pretty sure those two acupuncture sessions kick-started my labor since nothing else I had tried seemed to work.
 The morning after the first acupuncture treatment, at 6:35 am, my bag of waters broke with a great big gush.
 I was actually still asleep when my bag of waters broke.
 What a surprise to wake up to it gushing out!
 I tried to make it to the toilet so it wouldn’t be so messy but it was impossible!
 The more I moved, the more it came out.
 My pajama pants were drenched!